Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Entry Level Criminal Justice Jobs

-Entry-level jobs in criminal justice are great for those who have recently completed an associate degree.
+Entry-level jobs in criminal justice are great for those who have completed an associate degree.
 It is often possible to start working while pursuing a bachelor of criminal justice.
 Jobs like this allow you to start gaining income and experience while you continue your education.

 Police Officer Jobs: A police officer is the number one career most people think of when they hear about criminal justice.
-Police officers respond to calls, conduct traffic stops, obtain and execute warrants, observe suspects, and patrol their assigned areas looking for anything suspicious.
+Police officers:

 It is possible to get a job as a police officer without any college education at all.
 Many departments accept applicants who have made it through the police academy without any formal criminal justice training.
 However, in most cases, police officers who have a college degree earn more money than those who don’t.

 Having a criminal justice degree—especially a bachelor’s degree or higher—opens up career opportunities that would otherwise not be available.
-Many larger municipalities, as well as state and federal government agencies, require officers to possess a bachelor’s degree in criminal justice.
+Many larger municipalities, as well as state and federal government agencies, require officers to have a bachelor’s degree in criminal justice.

 Detective Jobs: A police detective gathers evidence for criminal cases and works to determine who committed the crime.
 Detectives usually work on one case from beginning to end until it is completed or dropped.
-They interview witnesses and suspects, dig up records, and examine motives.
-Most detectives specialize in a specific area, such as homicide.
-The median pay for a detective is $81,920.
+They:

-Private Investigator Jobs: Private investigators and private detectives offer services such as searching for missing persons, performing background checks, and investigating legal and financial records.
 Most states require private investigators to be licensed.
 The median wage for a private detective or investigator is $50,090 per year.

 Forensic Technician Jobs: Forensic technicians collect evidence at the crime scene or analyze the evidence in a lab.
 Most technicians work in either the crime scene or the lab, not both.